emxily/Chain-Reaction/README.md

 Once you have removed all invalid words, the final word counts will be:
     • Number of total words = 8033
     • Number of unique words = 2334

+This coding exercise was created by Professor Stephen Harris and has been edited and uploaded by Emily Nowak with permission.